christengarcia/my-portfolio-website/README.md

 There were challenges right from the beginning since this was to be my first website to ever create.
 The design process for me was easier than the actual coding.
 I guess attending art school many years ago paid off; it helped me to combine colors that look good together.
 Since my website was going to be simplistic looking, I was relyihg on the combination of colours to help achieve a professional look.

 Google search was my best friend throughout the entire project.
 My experience with html and css was very limited so about 90% of the time while coding, I was using google to help me.
-I learnt more from this week than the one month of pre-work before the course.
 Every step of the way I was learning something new.
 I’ve never used jQuery before but I had my mind set on using pagePiling effect so I was really motivated to learn and get it to work.

 -------------------------------------------------------------------------------------